 - Weighting: Scores out of 100; ties broken by academic score.

-Top-Ranked Veterinary Science Universities Explained
+Top-Ranked Veterinary Science Universities in the UK

 University of Edinburgh